-Sexual Health Counselling For Sex Addicts In Australia Sydney And Online
+Private Practice Sexual Health Counselling For Sex Addicts And Their Partners In Sydney & Online

-Sex addicts do not necessarily test positive for elevated levels of the sex hormone testosterone, but struggle with achieving, and maintaining, mental control over their sexual desires and compulsions for instant need gratification.
+Sex addicts do not necessarily test positive for elevated levels of the sex hormone testosterone, but struggle with achieving and maintaining mental control over their sexual desires for instant need gratification.

-Once aroused and infatuated by sexual stimuli or thoughts, sex addicts experience overpowering surges of sexual excitement, and temporary impairment in their cognitive ability to assess risk, and making sound decisions for safe sex practise.
+Once aroused and infatuated by sexual stimuli, sex addicts may experience overpowering urges of sexual excitement and a temporary impairment in cognitive function and associated failure to accurately assess risk, and making sound decisions for safety or for safe sex practise.

 HIGH-RISK SEXUAL BEHAVIOURS